benmvp/slides/2024/connecttech/nextjs.md

 NOTES:

+- Like I mentioned, SSG is what happens by default
+- We can even fetch within our component and it'll happen at build time
+- As long as we don't access anything request-specific, it's static
+- But we can tell Next which pages to pre-render using `generateStaticParams`

+---

 - The appeal of static rendering is that it's **super fast**
   - The HTML is already ready when the user requests it
   - In fact it can be **cacheable by CDNs** because it's the same for everybody
-  - But the flip side of the coin is that it results in **slower build times**...
+  - But the flip side of the coin is that it can result in **slower build times**...
   - because all of these pages have to built before the server even runs
 - However like SSR it's also **SEO-friendly** because all of the HTML is there
 - The idea with SSG is that there's a single page file for everyone...